alexander-danilenko/dwnd/README.md

 ```
 Anyway, below you can find list of commands.
 You are welcome.

 All commands should be executed in folder with `docker-compose.yml`.
+Other words - in root directory of current repo.

 | Comand                    | Description                                                                   |
 | ------------------------- | ----------------------------------------------------------------------------- |